ataranlen/Colorado-Trails-Demo/README.md

 To run this application:
 1. Clone the repo
 2. Add your Strava Client key and secret to Networking > Models > NetworkValues.swift
+3. Ensure your "Authorization Callback Domain" is set to `localhost` in the Strava Developer dashboard https://www.strava.com/settings/api
-3. Run the app via xCode.
+4. Run the app via xCode.